BroadbandForum/data-model-template/specification/index.md

 normal           This is a hybrid scope which usually gives the desired behavior:\
                  - If the path begins with a "Device" component, it is relative to the top of the naming hierarchy.\
-                 - If the path begins with a dot, it is relative to the Root or Service Object (c.f. scope=model).\
+                 - If the path begins with a dot, it is relative to the Mount Point (if mounted), or the Root or Service Object (otherwise).\
                  - Otherwise, the path is relative to the current object (c.f. scope=object).